Patriot Women Take Tea and a Stand

 On Wednesday, August 22, 1774, a large crowd gathers here.
 Presumably they have just learned about those acts, passed in London on March 31.
 In a rowdy meeting led by the vicar of St. Paul’s Episcopal Church, the crowd proclaims solidarity with the people of Boston.
 This is likely held in the second-floor room used for town meetings, official receptions, and as a ballroom.
 The room was believed to be “the largest fully paneled room in the American colonies” when it was built.
 (Or, the meeting may have been held outside on the green behind you.)

 Patriotic fervor overboils the following May, according to a state booklet.
-A suspected Loyalist, Cullen Pollok, is brought before the Edenton Committee of Safety, effectively the local government after the collapse of the provincial court system.
-Accused of an “unpatriotic remark,” he defends himself successfully after spending the night in jail.
+A suspected Loyalist, Cullen Pollok, is brought before the Edenton Committee of Safety, effectively the local government after the collapse of the provincial court system, in the downstairs courtroom.
+Accused of an “unpatriotic remark,” he defends himself successfully after spending a night in the jail directly behind the courthouse.
 However, he also insulted some leaders of the local “militia” (part-time defense force).
 They and a group of soldiers go to Pollok’s house at 4 a.m., and drag him back here.
 Within sight of you, they pour heated tar over him and cover him in feathers, an act that usually leaves its victims scarred for life (if not dead).
 His wife followed them, and nearly faints in distress.
 The group then takes him home, drinks his liquor, and forces him to give them money.
 Local Patriot leaders apparently intervene to prevent destruction of the house, and one shelters them.

 Cross King Street and turn right.
 Walk a short distance and turn left down the road that borders that side of the grassy town square.
 Walk about one-third of the block to the memorial on the right with a bronze teapot atop a small cannon barrel.

 The month before, the colony’s Provincial Congress had passed a resolution to boycott British cloth and tea.
 The women decide to take action within the area of life they mostly control, according to the customs of the day: the “private sphere” of their homes.
-They write up a petition to King George in which Barker records: “many ladies of this province have determined to give memorable proof of their patriotism, and have accordingly entered into the following honourable and spirited association.
+They write up a petition to King George.
+In a cover letter written two days later, perhaps it is Barker who says, “many ladies of this province have determined to give memorable proof of their patriotism, and have accordingly entered into the following honourable and spirited association.
 I send it to you to shew (sic) your fair countrywomen, how zealously and faithfully, American ladies follow the laudable example of their husbands, and what opposition your matchless Ministers may expect to receive from a people thus firmly united against them.”

 The initial group circulates the petition among other women of the area and ends up with 51 signatures—though not Mrs. King’s, for some reason.
 The mere fact there are 51 women in Edenton who can read and write suggests how well-off the town is, given that only a quarter of men in N.C. are literate at the time, and education for women is discouraged.

 The papers in England made fun of what became known as the “Edenton Tea Party,” including the unflattering cartoon shown here.
-The event was largely forgotten in the United States, though, until a naval officer spotted a copy of the cartoon around 1830 on a Mediterranean island.
-He brought it back for his mother, an Edenton native.
+Modern sources mistake the language from the cartoon for the wording of the actual petition.
+The event was largely forgotten in the United States, until a naval officer on a stop at a Mediterranean island “accidentally saw hanging in a barber’s shop there” a glass picture of the cartoon.
+He brought it back for his mother, an Edenton native, in 1830.[c]

 The cannon the teapot sits upon is a British brass “three-pounder,” named for the weight of cannon ball it shot.
 This was a typical “field piece” used by armies, including in a number of battles on this website.
 There are eight cannons scattered about town, none of which saw action here.